luckymime28/Skyjam/README.md

 # skyjam
-This is my very first exploit to skyjam.
-Please be patient there's more to come in the future.
+This is my code.
+I suck I know I don't know what you expect :(